-If we are unable to rely on our exemptive relief for a particular opportunity, such opportunity will be allocated first to the entity whose investment strategy is the most consistent with the opportunity being allocated, and second, on a rotational basis to those entities for which the terms of the opportunity are consistent with such entity's investment strategy.
-Although our investment professionals will endeavor to allocate investment opportunities in a fair and equitable manner, the Company and its common stockholders could be adversely affected to the extent investment opportunities are allocated among us and other investment vehicles managed or sponsored by, or affiliated with, our executive officers, directors and members of Fifth Street Management.
+If the Company is unable to rely on the exemptive relief for a particular opportunity, such opportunity will be allocated first to the entity whose investment strategy is the most consistent with the opportunity being allocated, and second, if the terms of the opportunity are consistent with more than one entity's investment strategy, on an alternating basis.
+Although Fifth Street Management's investment professionals will endeavor to allocate investment opportunities in a fair and equitable manner, the Company and common stockholders could be adversely affected to the extent investment opportunities are allocated among the Company and other investment vehicles managed or sponsored by, or affiliated with, its executive officers, directors and members of Fifth Street Management.

 Fifth Street Management's investment allocation policy is also designed to manage and mitigate the conflicts of interest associated with the allocation of investment opportunities if we are able to co-invest, either pursuant to SEC interpretive positions or our exemptive order, with other accounts managed by our investment adviser and its affiliates.
 Generally, under the investment allocation policy, co-investments will be allocated pursuant to the conditions of the exemptive order.
 Under the investment allocation policy, a portion of each opportunity that is appropriate for us and any affiliated fund will be offered to us and such other eligible accounts as determined by Fifth Street Management generally based on asset class, fund size and liquidity, among other factors.
-If there is a sufficient amount of securities to satisfy all participants, the securities will be allocated among the participants in accordance with their order size and if there is an insufficient amount of securities to satisfy all participants, the securities will be allocated pro rata based on each participating party's capital available for investment in the asset class being allocated, up to the amount proposed to be invested by each.
-In accordance with Fifth Street Management's investment allocation policy, we might not participate in each individual opportunity, but will, on an overall basis, be entitled to participate equitably with other entities managed by Fifth Street Management and its affiliates.
+If there is a sufficient amount of securities to satisfy all participants, the securities will be allocated among the participants in accordance with their order size and if there is an insufficient amount of securities to satisfy all participants, the securities will be allocated pro rate based on each participating party's capital available for investment in the asset class being allocated, up to the amount proposed to be invested by each.
+In accordance with Fifth Street Management's investment allocation policy, the Company might not participate in each individual opportunity, but will, on an overall basis, be entitled to participate equitably with other entities managed by Fifth Street Management and its affiliates.
 Fifth Street Management seeks to treat all clients fairly and equitably such that none receive preferential treatment vis-à-vis the others over time, in a manner consistent with its fiduciary duty to each of them; however, in some instances, especially in instances of limited liquidity, the factors may not result in pro rata allocations or may result in situations where certain funds receive allocations where others do not.

-Pursuant to the Administration Agreement, which is a wholly-owned subsidiary of Fifth Street Management, FSC CT furnishes the Company with the facilities, including its principal executive offices, and administrative services necessary to conduct its day-to-day operations.
-The Company pays FSC CT for overhead and other expenses incurred by FSC CT in performing its obligations under the Administration Agreement, including rent at market rates and the compensation of the Company's chief financial officer and chief compliance officer and their respective staffs.
+Pursuant to the Administration Agreement, FSC CT, which is a wholly-owned subsidiary of Fifth Street Management, furnishes the Company with the facilities, including its principal executive offices, and administrative services necessary to conduct its day-to-day operations.
+The Company pays FSC CT its allocable portion for overhead and other expenses incurred by FSC CT in performing its obligations under Administration Agreement, including the Company's allocable portion of the rent at market rates and the compensation of the Company's chief financial officer and chief compliance officer and their respective staffs.